Joan Gamper: Death

-On 30 July 1930, Gamper committed suicide after a period of depression brought on by personal and money problems, and was laid to rest at the Cemetery of Montjuïc.
+On 30 July 1930, Gamper committed suicide after a period of depression, probably as a result of his business problems.

 His funeral was attended by many people in the city.
-Players of FC Barcelona took the coffin to Montjuic Cemetery, where Gamper was buried.
+Players of Barcelona took the coffin to the Cemetery of Montjuïc, where Gamper was buried.

 Legacy

-In 1966 the FC Barcelona president Enric Llaudet created the Joan Gamper Trophy in his honour.
+In 1966, the Barcelona president Enric Llaudet created the Joan Gamper Trophy in his honour.
 This is a pre-season tournament featuring international teams as guests and is traditionally used by the club to unveil the team for the forthcoming season.
 The club also permanently retired his club membership number and the city named a street, Carrer de Joan Gamper in Les Corts district, after him.
-In 2016 also in Zurich a small street in a central location of the city already named "Gamperstrasse" has been dedicated to him.
+In 2016, also in Zurich, a small street in a central location of the city already named "Gamperstrasse" has been dedicated to him.

-In 2002 FC Barcelona marked the 125th anniversary of his birth.
-In 2004 the Winterthur Group, a Swiss insurance company with offices in Barcelona since 1910, became sponsors of the FC Barcelona basketball team, which led to the team featuring the birthplace of Gamper on their shirts and in their name Winterthur FCB until 2007, after Winterthur Group was purchased by AXA.
+In 2002, Barcelona marked the 100th anniversary of his birth.
+In 2004, the Winterthur Group, a Swiss insurance company with offices in Barcelona since 1910, became sponsors of the Barcelona basketball team, which led to the team featuring the birthplace of Gamper on their shirts and in their name Winterthur FCB until 2007, after Winterthur Group was purchased by AXA.
 Perhaps this and the fact that the club developed into a polideportivo, the very personification of Gamper, is the most fitting tribute to this all-round sportsman.
-Today Barcelona is "more than just a football club".
+Today, Barcelona is "more than just a football club".
 It promotes amateur track and field sports and has rugby union and cycling teams.
 All of these were sports played by Gamper.
 Barça also has professional basketball, handball and roller hockey teams as well as amateur indoor football, women's football, volleyball, baseball and field hockey teams.
-Over the years they have even had an ice hockey team.
+Over the years, they have even had an ice hockey team.